ding-lab/pollock/README.md

 --counts-10x-filepath COUNTS_10X_FILEPATH
   * Can only be used with predict mode.
 Results of 10X cellranger run to be used for classification.
 There are two options for inputs: 1) the mtx count directory (typically at outs/raw_feature_bc_matrix), and 2) the .h5 file (typically at outs/raw_feature_bc_matrix.h5).

+--min-genes-per-cell-type MIN_GENES_PER_CELL_TYPE
+  * The minimun number of genes expressed in a cell in order for it to be classified.
+Only used in 10x mode.
+Default value is 10.

 ###### specific to train mode
 --cell-type-key CELL_TYPE_KEY
   * The key to use for training the pollock module.
-The key can be one of the following: 1) A string representing a column in the metadata of the input seurat object or .obs attribute of the scanpy anndata object, or 2) filepath to a .txt file where each line is a cell type label.
-The number of lines must be equal to the number of cells in the input object.
-The cell types must also be in the same order as the cells in the input object.
-By default if the input is a Seurat object pollock will use cell type labels in @active.ident, or if the input is a scanpy anndata object pollock will use the label in .obs["leiden"].
+The key must be a sring representing a column in the metadata of the input seurat object or .obs attribute of the scanpy anndata object.')

---alpha ALPHA
+--batch-size BATCH_SIZE
+  * Batch size used for training.

+--lr LR
+  * Max learning rate.

+--use-cuda USE_CUDA
+  * If present, gpu will be used for training or prediction.

+--kl-scaler KL_SCALER
-  * This parameter controls how regularized the VAE is. .0001 is the default.
-If you increase alpha the cell embeddings are typically more noisy, but also more generalizable.
-If you decrease alpha the cell embeddings are typically less noisy, but also less generalizable.
+  * This parameter controls how regularized the VAE is.
+1e-3 is the default.
+If increased the cell embeddings are typically more noisy, but typically moregeneralizable.
+If decreased the cell embeddings are typically less noisy, but typically less generalizable'

+--zinb-scaler ZINB_SCALER
+  * Controls how much weight to give VAE reconstruction loss.

+--clf-scaler CLF_SCALER
+  * Controls how much weight to give classification loss.

 --epochs EPOCHS
   * Number of epochs to train the neural net for.
 Default is 20.

 --latent-dim LATENT_DIM
-  * Size of hidden layer in the B-VAE.
-Default is 25.
+  * Size of hidden layer in the VAE.
+Default is 64.

+--encoder-out-dim ENCODER_OUT_DIM
+  * Size of layer before latent.
+Default is 128.

+--middle-dim MIDDLE_DIM
+  * Size of intermediate linear layers.
+Default is 512.

+--use-all-cells USE_ALL_CELLS
+  * Use all inputs for training.
+Will override --val-ids and --n-per-cell-type

+--val-ids VAL_IDS
+  * If present, argument will override --n-per-cell-type.
+Specifies which cell ids should be used as validation, the remaining cell ids will be used for training.
+The filepath must be a text file with one cell ID per line.

 --n-per-cell-type N_PER_CELL_TYPE
-  * The number of cells per cell type that should be included in the training dataset.
-Typically this number will be somewhere between 500-2000.
-The default is 500.
-If you have a particular cell type in your dataset that has a low cell count it is usually a good idea not to increase n_per_cell_type too much.
-A good rule of thumb is that n_per_cell_type should be no greater than the minimum cell type count * 10.
+  * Is used by default.
+Determines how to split input data into validation and training datasets.
+The input data will be split into training and validation datasets based on the following methadology.
+N_PER_CELL_TYPE cells will be partitioned into training dataset for each cell type.
+If less than N_PER_CELL_TYPE cells exist for a cell type than cells are oversampled to balance the training dataset.
+Default is 500.

-###### optional arguments specific to predict mode
+###### specific to predict mode

---min-genes-per-cell MIN_GENES_PER_CELL
-  * The minimun number of genes expressed in a cell in order for it to be classified.
-Only used in 10x mode
+--no-umap NO_UMAP
+  * By default VAE embeddings are transformed via UMAP into 2D space and incorporated into predicted object.
+However, this step can take additional time.
+To prevent include the --no-umap flag.
+This will speed up prediction time.')

 --txt-output TXT_OUTPUT
   * If included output will be written to a tab-seperated .txt file.
-Otherwise output will be saved in the metadata of the input seurat object (.rds) or scanpy anndata object (.h5ad)
+Otherwise output will be saved in the metadata of the input seurat object (.rds) or scanpy anndata object (.h5ad) depending on the input data type.

 --output-prefix OUTPUT_PREFIX
   * Filepath prefix to write output file.
 Extension will be dependent on the inclusion of --output-txt argument.
 By default the extension will be the same as the input object type.
 Default value is "output"